kishor-p/json-scout/README.md

   const { JsonScout } = require("json-scout");

   /**
-   *  Initilize by createing an Object of JsonScout by
+   *  initialize by creating an Object of JsonScout by
    *  passing your JSON object/string to constructor **/
   const jScout = new JsonScout(<YOUR_JSON_OBJ>);